Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

     1. Select the virtual network we created above: "AVS-Scenario-1-Jumpbox-vNet"
     2. Select the subnet "Servers"
     3. Select the Public IP dropdown and select None
-    4. Leave the reset of the defaults as shown.
+    4. Leave the reset of the defaults as shown:

     ![](./media/image5.png)